Stellar Loci. VIII. Photometric Metallicities for 100 Million Stars Based on Synthetic Gaia Colors: DATASETS

 \subsection{LAMOST DR7}

 LAMOST, operated by the National Astronomical Observatory of China, Chinese Academy of Sciences, is a 4-meter quasi-meridian reflective Schmidt telescope equipped with 4000 fibers.
-The LAMOST Data Release 7 (DR7) \footnote{http://dr7.lamost.org/v1.3/} contains a total of 10,640,255 low-resolution spectra spanning the entire optical wavelength range of $369-910$\,nm, with a spectral resoving power of $R \sim 1800$.
-The LAMOST Stellar Parameter Pipeline (\citealt{LASP};\citealt{LAMOST2015}) derives fundamental stellar parameters such as effective temperature ($\teff$), surface gravity (\logg), and metallicity ($\feh$) for late A and FGK stars.
+The LAMOST Data Release 7 (DR7) \footnote{http://dr7.lamost.org/v1.3/} contains a total of 10,431,197 low-resolution spectra spanning the entire optical wavelength range of $369-910$\,nm, with a spectral resoving power of $R \sim 1800$.
+It also provides approximately 6.1 million stellar atmospheric parameters, such as effective temperature ($\teff$), surface gravity (\logg), and metallicity ($\feh$) for 4.6 million unique sources.
+These fundamental parameters are derived by the LAMOST Stellar Parameter Pipeline (\citealt{LASP};\citealt{LAMOST2015}).
 Internal errors in the LAMOST parameters, for spectra with signal-to-noise ratios exceeding 20, are typically $\teff ~\sim 50-100$\,K, \logg $~\sim 0.05-0.1$\,{dex} and $\feh~\sim 0.05-0.1$\,dex \citep{Niu2021a}.
 The colors and magnitudes of these sources range roughly over $0<BP-RP<3$ and $9<G<17.8$. \cite{Niu2023} have calibrated the internal systematic errors of stellar chemical abundances for FGK-type dwarf stars using wide binaries (for more details, refer to their Figure 4).
-The underestimation of LAMOST \feh\ can be as high as 0.4 dex at 4000\,K and 0.1 dex at 7000\,K. We employ this calibration to our training sample of dwarfs.
+The underestimation of LAMOST \feh\ can be as high as 0.4 dex at 4000\,K and 0.1 dex at 7000\,K. We employ this calibration to our reference sample of dwarfs.